 Project Summary

-Proposed research and monitoring activities associated with humpback chub (Gila cypha) are diverse and primarily motivated by the LTEMP EIS and associated Biological Opinion (BiOp.
+Proposed research and monitoring activities associated with humpback chub (Gila cypha) are diverse and primarily guided by the LTEMP EIS and associated Biological Opinion (BiOp), including needs for information on conditions that could trigger non-flow management actions mandated by the BiOp.
 Proposed activities also seek to respond to recommendations made by the August 2016 Fisheries Protocol Evaluation Panel (PEP) including: 1) focusing on open models and vital rates (movement, growth, and survival), in addition to abundance, 2) improving the efficiency of humpback chub research, 3) considering additional, hypothesis-driven research into recent increases in the lower half of the Colorado River ecosystem (CRe), and 4) critically examining the effectiveness of translocation programs.
 Given the complexity of work done on humpback chub, we group these activities into three main groups: A) ongoing long-term studies (e.g., monitoring, population models), B) new or substantially altered research, and C) translocations and associated research, which we discuss in more detail below.

 Ongoing long-term studies

-Population modelling that integrates data from mark-recapture efforts in the Little Colorado River (LCR) and Colorado River will continue to be used to estimate abundances and vital rates (survival, growth and movement) of various size classes of humpback chub in different locations to to directly inform triggers, provide context to observed trends, and improve our understanding of humpback chub population ecology.
-Specific priorities for this workplan include: a) integrating new forms of portable remote antennas data (including shore-based single antennas in the LCR, and portable remote antennas in the Colorado River) that have only recently been incorporated into LCR and Colorado River monitoring of humpback chub, b) incorporatingjuvenile fish translocated above Chute Falls into population models to assess translocation effectiveness, c) analyzing of drivers of key population processes, especially humpback chub recruitment and outmigration rates, and d) developing new models to understand how food availability, intraspecific densities, and the asynchrony between food availability and temperatures in the CRe interact to affect humpback chub survival and growth.
+Population modelling that integrates data from mark-recapture efforts in the Little Colorado River (LCR) and Colorado River will continue to be used to estimate abundances and vital rates (survival, growth and movement) of various size classes of humpback chub in different locations, evaluate whether the resulting estimates cross triggering thresholds for non-flow management actions mandated by the BiOp, provide context to observed trends, and improve our understanding of humpback chub population ecology.
+Specific priorities for this workplan include: a) integrating data from new forms of portable remote antennas, including shore-based single antennas in the LCR and portable remote antennas in the Colorado River that have only recently been incorporated into LCR and Colorado River monitoring of humpback chub; b) incorporating the presence and demographic effects of juvenile fish translocated above Chute Falls into population models, to assess translocation effectiveness; c) analyzing drivers of key population processes, especially drivers affecting humpback chub recruitment and outmigration rates; and d) developing new models to understand how food availability, intraspecific densities, and the asynchrony between food availability and temperatures in the CRe interact to affect humpback chub survival and growth.

-Monitoringin the LCR in the spring and fall using two trips in each season will continue and use joint agency and tribal staffing.
+Monitoring of humpback chub in the LCR in the spring and fall using two trips in each season will continue and use joint agency and tribal staffing.
 We also plan to explore whether use of additional gear types during fall trips could allow us to estimate fall juvenile abundances in a single, fall trip timed to avoid floods, potentially leading to similar quality data at lower costs and with a smaller footprint in the LCR.